Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 • What is the average lead response time for car dealerships?

-The average dealership takes 9.2 hours to respond to a new lead.
+The average dealership takes 2-6 hours to respond to a new lead.
 High-performing stores respond in under 10 minutes.
-That gap is significant as 78% of buyers purchase from the first dealership that contacts them, making response time a direct revenue variable.
+That gap is significant, faster responders convert meaningfully more of their leads, making response time a direct revenue variable rather than a customer-experience nicety.

 • How does lead response time affect dealership sales conversion?

 Slower response times directly reduce conversion.
-Close rates are 5x higher when leads are contacted within 10 minutes.
-Response times exceeding 30 minutes increase the likelihood of losing 1 in 3 qualified buyers before a first conversation even starts.
+Maritz’s dealership research found buyers are roughly three times more likely to visit the dealership when the first response lands in the 10-30 minute window.
+Response times exceeding 30 minutes increase the likelihood of losing qualified buyers before a first conversation ever takes place.

 • Why do dealerships lose leads before the first call?